Wednesday, June 8, 2011

 A hearty breakfast in the hotel restaurant (we were all allowed in this time) set me to rights.
 We all clambered back aboard the bus for our journey to Poiters, about an hour away.

-Source: John Phillips
+Source: John Phillips |

-The town of Mirabeau was not on our itinerary but an alert John Phillips snapped a photo of the city walls as we sped by.
+town of Mirabeau was not on our itinerary but an alert John Phillips

 Poitiers is another place with many layers of history.
 A Gallic tribe called the Pictones or Pictavi can lay claim as the first inhabitants in this region.
 Romans captured their village in 56 BCE and renamed the town Limonum.
 Evidence of Roman occupation still exists in the form of well-preserved ruins in the area if one has time to explore, for this region boasted an amphitheater, baths, and three aqueducts.

 In 732 CE on a Roman road south of Poitiers, an Arabo–Berber army 30000 men strong encountered forces led by Charles the Bastard.
 The Muslim invaders were conquered, and many historians regard that outcome as one of the most significant events in the development of Frankish cultural identity.
-The city we now know as Poitiers became the capital city of the Poitou region, which grew and prospered.
+The city we now know as Poitiers became the

-Le Grand Dérangement of the mid-1700s viciously deported settlers of French ancestry from Nova Scotia who had refused to sign oaths of allegiance to the English, the Acadians found themselves severed from their families and scattered throughout the New World.
+Moving forward in time to a relatively more modern era, I learned from our Poitiers guide Mary McKinley that Poitou is believed to be the region of origin of most of the Acadian settlements of North America.
+After Le Grand Dérangement of the mid-1700s viciously deported settlers of French ancestry from Nova Scotia who had refused to sign oaths of allegiance to the English, the Acadians found themselves severed from their families and scattered throughout the New World.

 Deportation Grand-Pré by George Craig, painted 1893.
-Source: Wikipedia Commons
+Source: Wikipedia Commons |

 Some 1300 Acadians, many originally from Poitou, migrated 135 miles north to Nantes.
 They regrouped and tried to assimilate back into French culture, but found that was not possible.
 These refugees received permission to emigrate to Louisiana in 1785 (suffering delays due to Louisiana having become a possession of Spain in 1772).
 The city of Poitiers is twinned with Lafayette, Louisiana, which I'd visited with my family not six weeks earlier.
 Truly an amazing heritage for this lovely region.

-Our walking tour started near Rue Jardin-des-Plantes and we strolled along to the Rue de la Cathédrale, with this view of Cathédrale Saint-Pierre de Poitiers teasing us in the distance.
+-Plantes and we strolled along to the Rue de la Cathédrale, with this view of Cathédrale Saint-Pierre de Poitiers teasing us in the distance.

-Cathédrale Saint-Pierre de Poitiers was founded in 1162 by Henry and Eleanor.
-There have been cathedrals on this site as far back as the 4th century, and in fact Eleanor and Henry even married in a predecessor on 18 May 1152.
+fact Eleanor and Henry even married in a predecessor on 18 May 1152.
 That church was pulled down and this one commissioned by Henry for Eleanor.

 Some husbands bring their wives flowers.
 Henry built his wife a cathedral (at least when things were good between them).

-Source: Nicole Benkert
+Source: Nicole Benkert |

-I found it oddly endearing that the western front of the church has a lopsided appearance due to the differences in the two towers.
-It reminded me of Chartres, and I kept wanting to tilt my head to balance things out.
-So far as I've been able to discover, the towers were never meant to be identical, owing to the entire church taking some 40 years to complete after its commission.
+never meant to be identical, owing to the entire church taking some 40 years to complete after its commission.
 From beginning to end, it took two centuries to complete all the details.

-Cathedral building is a commitment
+Cathedral building is a commitment!

-The towers have experienced subsequent repairs and alterations over the years, most recently in the 19th century, so the outward appearance of the building has certainly changed since Eleanor's time.
+The towers have experienced subsequent repairs and alterations over the years, most recently in the 19th century, so the outward

 The church had many charming attributes.
 The organ was built by François-Henri Clicquot in 1791 and is one of the largest instruments of its era.
 It has been restored many times over and is itself classified as an historical monument.